 - Cumulative mass retained for each sieve

 - Cumulative percent retained for each sieve

 - FM to the nearest 0.01

-- Report percentages to the nearest 1 percent except for the percent passing the 75 $\mu$ m (No. 200) sieve, which shall be reported to the nearest 0.1 percent.
+- Report percent passing to the nearest 1 percent except for the 75 μm (No. 200) sieve, report to the nearest 0.1 percent.